kyma-project/test-infra/docs/prow/prow-installation-on-forks.md

 ### The config.yaml file

 The `config.yaml` file contains the basic Prow configuration.
 When you create a particular Prow job, it uses the Pod Preset definitions from this file.
-See the example of such a file [here](../../development/config.yaml).
+See the example of such a file [here](../../prow/config.yaml).

 For more details, see the [Kubernetes documentation](https://github.com/kubernetes/test-infra/blob/master/prow/getting_started_deploy.md#add-more-jobs-by-modifying-configyaml).

 ### The plugins.yaml file

- The `plugins.yaml` file contains the list of [plugins](https://prow.k8s.io/plugins) you enable on a given repository.
-See the example of such a file [here](../../development/plugins.yaml).
+ The `plugins.yaml` file contains the list of [plugins](https://status.build.kyma-project.io/plugins) you enable on a given repository.
+See the example of such a file [here](../../prow/plugins.yaml).

 For more details, see the [Kubernetes documentation](https://github.com/kubernetes/test-infra/blob/master/prow/getting_started_deploy.md#enable-some-plugins-by-modifying-pluginsyaml).

 ### Verify the configuration

-To check if the `plugins.yaml` and `config.yaml` configuration files are correct, run the `check.sh {file_path}` script.
+To check if the `plugins.yaml` and `config.yaml` configuration files are correct, run the `check.sh {plugins_file_path} {config_file_path}` script.
 For example, run:

 ```
 ./check.sh ../prow/plugins.yaml ../prow/config.yaml